vexuas/djs-typescript-template/README.md

 # djs-typescript-template

-A complete and opinionated template to create full Discord bots using discordjs and typescript
+A complete and opinionated template to create full Discord bots using [discordjs](https://discord.js.org/#/) and typescript

 This project came about from me realising I take a ridiculous amount of time trying to set up a new Discord bot from scratch.
 Not only from initialising the project but also adding the relevant foundations and features that I primarily use.
 Since most of my coding projects revolve around Discord and me being a sucker for productivity, I decided to create a boilerplate modelled after how I normally develop them.

 I'm not sure exactly how much time would be saved but it did feel pretty significant when I used this on [Nino, a random anime image bot](https://github.com/vexuas/nino), which took roughly just under a week from initialising the project to having a running production instance.
 Pretty good numbers if you ask me 🤷‍♂️

+Discord.js version used: **v14.8.0**

 ## Prerequisites
 I wasn't really tailoring this template to be accessible to everyone (since I was creating it more for myself) but I would think overall it's not too complicated.
 That being said, this does assume you have a good grasp of Typescript or just Javascript in general.
 Having some experience with creating Discord bots previously does help but not really required.